Revisiting the flux tube spectrum of 3d SU(2) lattice gauge theory: Introduction

 While the microscopic origin of confinement in Quantum Chromodynamics (QCD) remains elusive due to the lack of analytic methods to solve QCD at small energies, the formation of a region of strong chromomagnetic flux, a flux tube, between quark and antiquark provides a heuristic explanation for quark confinement.
 Strong evidence for flux tube formation has been found in numerous simulations of lattice QCD, both in the quenched approximation, e.g.~\cite{Bali:1994de}, and in simulations with dynamical fermions, e.g.~\cite{Cea:2017ocq} (for reviews and more detailed lists of references see~\cite{Bali:2000gf,Brandt:2016xsp}).

 For large quark-antiquark distances $R$ the flux tube is expected to resemble a thin energy string, so that its dynamics will be governed by an effective (bosonic) string theory (EST).
 Here and in the following we neglect the effects of dynamical quarks, which enable the formation of a light quark-antiquark pair from the vacuum and a breaking of the string.
 Following two decades of tremendous progress, a number of features of the EST, including the spectrum up to $O(R^{-5})$~\cite{Aharony:2010db,Aharony:2011ga,Caselle:2013dra}, \footnote{The EST is formulated as a derivative expansion of the Goldstone bosons associated with the breaking of translational symmetry by the presence of the string, effectively leading to an expansion of the string related observables in $R^{-1}$.} are by now rather well understood.
-See Refs.~\cite{Aharony:2013ipa,Brandt:2016xsp} for recent reviews.
-Most of the parameters in the EST are constrained by Lorentz symmetry and take universal values.
+See Refs.~\cite{Aharony:2013ipa,Brandt:2016xsp} for recent reviews. \footnote{Note, that there is still a discrepancy in the literature between the results from Aharony and collaborators on effective string theories and the results on conformal string theories by Hari Dass (and initially Drummond) and collaborators \cite{Drummond:2004yp,HariDass:2006sd,HariDass:2007dpl,HariDass:2009ub,HariDass:2009ud,Dass:2009xe}.
+See also the contribution of Hari Dass to this memorial issue for more details.} Most of the parameters in the EST are constrained by Lorentz symmetry and take universal values.
 The first non-universal parameter in the EST, denoted as \btt{} (in its dimensionless version), appears at order $\Ord(R^{-4})$ and is the coefficient of a boundary term.